JackyKLai/directors-notes/README.md

 ### Attachments
 You can attach image files to a note.
 To do this, right click on a note and select "Attach Images."
 If a note already has images attached to it, right clicking on it gives you the "Show Attachments" option.
 ### Exporting and saving
 Go to File -> Save to save changes.
 If you imported a notes file to begin with, the app will save changes to the file you imported.
 To save changes as a new notes file, go to File -> Save as...
-Use "CTRL + C" and "CLRL + A" ("command + C" and "command + A" on Mac) are available as shortcuts.
+"CTRL + C" and "CLRL + A" ("command + C" and "command + A" on Mac) are available as shortcuts.